|Instead of you cramming for a final exam, you will do a final video project, in order to bring the course to a creative and enjoyable end.

 - The above applies all the more if you are doing an animation or a puppet show, or you are using text read by a narrator, because then the audience does not have the advantage of seeing your lips move as you speak. ==> If you use such a format, write your script in such a way that you really can memorize your lines and then perform them as fluently and naturally as possible.
 If it sounds like you are reading a script, the pronunciation/comprehensibility component of your grade will be at best a "B" or a "C," even if we love what you have done.

-Please include a short list of words you had to look up for your video script in the titles before your video begins.
-Be sure to have your instructor proofread this.
-If you don't include this list in the video, please print it out to be projected onto the doc cam and go through them for the class prior to your screening.
+Please include a short list of words you had to look up for your script in the titles before your video begins.
+Be sure to proofread this.
+If you don't include this list in the video, please print it out to be projected onto the doc cam to go through with the class.

 - A Kothe-Hildner Prize of $200 is awarded each semester to the group producing the best final video project in 221/231.

-- In order to make the competition fair, there is a length limit: videos nominated for the prize competition cannot be longer than 15 minutes.
+- There is a length limit: videos nominated for the prize competition cannot be longer than 15 minutes.

 Here are a number of prize-winning videos from previous semesters.